stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 Here we introduce multiple _in-flight_ frames to make better use of the pipeline whilst still bounding the overall amount of work.

-We first wrap up the existing render code and the synchronisation primitives into a separate local class representing an instance of an in-flight frame:
+We first wrap up the existing render code and the synchronisation primitives into an inner class representing an instance of an in-flight frame:

 ```java
 private class Frame {